justinslack/front-end-styleguide/README.md

 - Run jekyll serve --watch
 - Prosper

-If you are having trouble please consult An [Jekyll installation instructions](http://http://jekyllrb.com/)
+If you are having trouble please consult the [Jekyll installation instructions](http://http://jekyllrb.com/)